-We are not presently engaged in, and we will not engage in, any substantive commercial business for an indefinite period of time.
+Aside from the activity required to duly prepare for and effectuate a potential business combination, we are not presently engaged in, and we will not engage in, any substantive commercial business for an indefinite period of time.
 We intend to utilize cash derived from the proceeds of our initial public offering and the private placement of Private Placement Warrants, our capital stock, debt or a combination of these in effecting a business combination.
 Although substantially all of the net proceeds of the initial public offering and the private placement of Private Placement Warrants are intended to be applied generally toward effecting a business combination, the proceeds are not otherwise being designated for any more specific purposes.
 A business combination may involve the acquisition of, or merger with, a company which does not need substantial additional capital but which desires to establish a public trading market for its shares, while avoiding what it may deem to be adverse consequences of undertaking a public offering itself.
 These include time delays, significant expense, loss of voting control and compliance with various Federal and state securities laws.
 In the alternative, we may seek to consummate a business combination with a company that may be financially unstable or in its early stages of development or growth.
 While we may seek to effect simultaneous business combinations with more than one target business, we will probably have the ability, as a result of our limited resources, to effect only a single business combination.